deckhouse/virtualization/docs/FAQ.md

 #### Configuring network interfaces for additional networks

-{{< alert level="warning" >}}
+{{< alert level="info" >}}
 The settings described in this section apply only to additional networks.
 The main network (Main) is configured automatically via cloud-init and does not require manual configuration.
 {{< /alert >}}

-If additional networks are connected to a virtual machine, configure them manually via cloud-init: create configuration files in `write_files` and apply the settings in `runcmd`.
+Additional networks are configured manually via cloud-init.
+The `write_files` block creates the configuration files, and the `runcmd` block applies the settings.

-For more information on connecting additional networks to a virtual machine, see [Additional network interfaces](./user_guide.html#additional-network-interfaces).
+Connecting additional networks to a virtual machine is covered in [Additional network interfaces](./user_guide.html#additional-network-interfaces).

+The following examples cover common ways to configure networking in the guest OS:

 {{< tabs name="cloudinit-net" >}}